 Fence: The flat panels that surround the playpen.

 Log: A single pontoon tube.
-Synonymous with tube.
+Synonymous with a tube.

 Lounger: A cushioned seat that you can also lie down on.

-Playpen: The area on deck inside the fence.
+Playpen: The area on the deck inside the fence.

-Pontoon: Specifically, pontoon refers to the tubular structures under the deck that the boat floats on top of.
-More generally, it can refer to the entire boat.
+Pontoon: A pontoon refers to the tubular structures under the deck on which the boat floats.
+More generally, it can refer to an entire pontoon with two tubes.

 Rails: The framework that supports the fence.